yakvrz/simple-website/README.md

 ## 🛠️ Technologies Used

 - HTML5
-- CSS3 (with CSS Variables and Flexbox/Grid)
+- CSS3 (with CSS Variables and Table-based layout)
 - Vanilla JavaScript
+- Firebase Realtime Database
 - Formspree for form handling
-- Google Fonts
+- GitHub Pages for hosting

 ## 🚀 Setup and Deployment